-7 11 12 1 10 2 9 3 8 4 7 6 5 5 Succession of the second of
+7 11 12 1 9 3 8 4 7 6 5 AUSTRALIA AUSTRALIA

 2

 10 AUSTRALIA AUSTRALIA

-9 9:00 •••
+9 9:00

-3
+3 The state of the s

 5 5:00

 Pronunciation - Stress

 Students need to understand that if there is more than one syllable in a word, one of the syllables will be stronger.
 The use of a large rubber band is an excellent memory technique and enables students to feel the stress.
 Hold the rubber band between the thumbs and index fingers and stretch it apart on the strong stressed syllable.
 Make the stressed syllable louder and longer.